Bio and CV (trouvé mon bio en français à la suite)

 2007- Ontario Arts Council, Exhibition Assistance Grant.

-2019- Arquetopia, Urubamba Peru.
-A 3 week mentorship residency where I learned traditional Quechua style weaving with a Quechua weaver.
+2019- Arquetopia, Urubamba, Peru.
+A 3 week mentorship residency where I learned traditional Quechua style weaving with an Indigenous Quechua weaver.
 The residency also included academic research and inquiry on the performative aspects of weaving, as well as the symbolism in textiles as well as gender roles and the impacts of colonialism on weaving.
-Discussions via Skype with directors and artists were integral to the round table discussions on the readings and discourse of the residency.
+Discussions via Skype with directors and artists were integral to the round table discussions on the peer reviewed articles provided and discourse of the residency.

 2012 to present- Artist in Residence as a Multi-disciplinary Métis Artist with the Near North District School Board in Elementary and Highs schools in North Bay, South River, Sundridge, Emsdale, Magnetawan, and Corbeil.

 2018- Artistic Process, and Silk Screen Printing Workshops with Indigenous Youth, Bear Island.
 Two different groups: Canoe Build Youth Project, and Roots and Wings Theatre Group.
-Temagami, ON
+Temagami First Nation, ON.

 2016- Mental Health "Zine" making workshop at White Water Gallery, with HANDS.